fbpx

 Overview

 Dyslexia is a learning disability.
 People with dyslexia have trouble reading at a good pace and without mistakes.
 They may also have difficulties with reading comprehension, spelling, and writing.
+Estimates of the affected school-age population around the world vary from 5 to 17 percent, and it is estimated that 80 percent of all individuals diagnosed with some type of learning disability have dyslexia.

-With phonological dyslexia, a person has difficulty associating sounds with letters or groups of letters; with orthographic dyslexia, a person has difficulty recognizing familiar words.
+With phonological dyslexia, a person has difficulty associating sounds with letters or groups of letters; with surface dyslexia, a person has difficulty recognizing familiar words.
 Children with mixed dyslexia have both dyslexia types and, therefore, struggle with decoding and fluency, making reading and spelling extremely challenging.
 Most of them read at the bottom five percentiles on standardized measures.

-Indicators of mixed dyslexia
+Pointers to mixed dyslexia

 Children with phonological dyslexia have trouble breaking words into syllables and smaller sound units called phonemes.
 For example, if one says a word out loud to a child with weak phonemic skills, they can hear it just fine and repeat it back.
 However, they have trouble telling how to split it into the different sounds that make up this word.
 Difficulties in this area can make it challenging for readers to match phonemes with their written symbols (graphemes), which makes it hard to sound out or “decode” words.